leftPathGoat/CS15L-LabReport-4/README.md

   ````
  ![Image](testFail.jpg)

- -The `$cd lab7` command change my directory to the lab7 folder.
+ - The `$cd lab7` command change my directory to the lab7 folder.
 Then `$ls` shows all the files in the lab7 folder.
 When I run bash script `$bash test.sh`, the script compiles all the java file, and execute the jUnit test `ListExampleTest.class`.

- -By using `$cat test.sh`, we can look at the content from `test.sh`.
+ - By using `$cat test.sh`, we can look at the content from `test.sh`.
  ![Image](catTest.jpg)

 **Edit the code file to fix the failing test**